Cigarillo: Taxation

 In the United States, cigarillos (and cigars) were taxed at a lower rate than cigarettes.
-In February 2009 an increase from 5 cents to 40 cents per pack as part of the SCHIP expansion bill set a tax rate similar to that for cigarettes.
+In February 2009, an increase from 5 cents to 40 cents per pack as part of the SCHIP expansion bill set a tax rate similar to that for cigarettes.

 Health concerns

 Like other tobacco products, cigarillos are a health risk to those who smoke them.
-In Brazil, Uruguay, Canada, Australia, India, and throughout Europe they are subject to the same laws which require manufacturers to place a health warning on a portion of each package.
+In Brazil, Uruguay, Canada, Australia, New Zealand, India, and throughout Europe they are subject to the same laws which require manufacturers to place a health warning on a portion of each package.
 Like cigars, cigarillos are not meant to be inhaled.
 As a result of this, it is often assumed that cigarillos are a healthier alternative to cigarettes, but health authorities around the world still warn smokers of the risk they pose due to smoke being in the mouth.